 - Providing personal spiritual guidance upon request

-- Organizing activities geared to introduce or deepen knowledge of the Catholic faith
+- Organising activities geared to introduce or deepen knowledge of the Catholic faith

 - Supporting the Catholic student society